mongodb/docs/source/reference/mongofiles.rst

 .. option:: --ipv6

    Enables IPv6 support to allow :program:`mongofiles` to connect to the MongoDB instance using IPv6 connectivity.
-IPv6 support is disabled by default in the :program:`mongofiles` utility.
+All MongoDB programs and processes, including :program:`mongofiles`, disable IPv6 support by default.

 .. option:: --username <username>, -u <username>